swiip81/create_thehive_alert/README.md

 In **splunk** from menu : `Splunk > Settings > Alert actions > Create TheHive Alert`
 Change Permissions from `App` to `Global` and restrict the usage for your users
 Then `Setup Create TheHive Alert` and fill **url, username, and password**
+Provide a comma separated list of your `Custom observables` set in TheHive
 Note that _apikey_ is not usable for now

 ## How I _test_ it